 This show was held in Terre Haute, IN in January 2006 by the Vigo County Quilt Guild.
 I attended this quilt show for many years because it was just plain fun.
-I always came away with ideas for my own quilts because of the quilts hanging at the show.
+I came away with ideas for my own quilts because of the lovely quilts hanging at the show.
 And the guild folks were always so nice to visit with.

 Why go to a quilt show?